Meet our TET Board Members and the Hub Team

 Federated Farmers Representative

-My partner and I are pastoral farmers with our home base on our dairy farm near Collingwood, which is bordered the Aorere river, Ruataniwha Inlet and Kahurangi National Park.
-We have a complimentary grazing property in the Motueka Valley, where we raise both dairy and beef calves from weaning and winter the dairy herd.
+Sue and her partner are pastoral farmers, they live on their dairy farm near Collingwood, and have a grazing property in the Motueka Valley, where they raise calves and winter their dairy herd.

-My governance involvement started in at Playcentre, then continued with the Aorere Catchment Project.
-I have held various Federated Farmers positions, participated in DairyNZ forums around environmental issues and worked with AgResearch on the giant buttercup weed.
-I have served on the Nelson Marlborough Conservation Board, represented Golden Bay on Tasman District’s Unitary Council, and represented farmers on the Fonterra Co-operative Council.
+Sue’s governance experience includes the Aorere Catchment Project, various Federated Farmers positions, participated in DairyNZ forums around environmental issues, and working with AgResearch on the giant buttercup weed.
+She has served on the Nelson Marlborough Conservation Board, represented Golden Bay on Tasman District’s Unitary Council, and represented farmers on Fonterra’s Co-operative Council.

 Iwi Representative